Daylily-Informatics/daylily/docs/quickinstall.md

 ### Local `pcluster` DAYCLI Setup & Ephemeral Cluster Initialization

 #### 1. Install The `DAYCLI` Conda Environment (if not present) & Initialize The Ephemeral Cluster
+_note:_
+## Bootstrap Installation Of `daylily` CLI
+_note:_ the cli init script will run checks for the steps covered to this point, and will prompty if there are errors to be resovlved before proceeding (this is not comprehensively tested yet! do not treat no errors as evidence all config to this point is correct).

 - From the `daylily` repository root, run the following command
     ```bash
     source bin/daylily-cfg-ephemeral-cluster